GlobalFoundries: Fab 8

+Accreditation as a Trusted Supplier

+In May 2023, the U.S. Department of Defense (DoD), through the Defense Microelectronics Activity (DMEA), Trusted Access Program Office (TAPO), accredited GlobalFoundries' advanced manufacturing facility in Malta, New York, as a Category 1A Trusted Supplier.
+This accreditation enables GlobalFoundries to manufacture secure semiconductors for a wide range of critical aerospace and defense applications.

 Fab 10

 Fab 10, located in East Fishkill, New York, United States, was previously known as IBM Building 323.
 It became part of GlobalFoundries operations with the acquisition of IBM Microelectronics.
 It currently manufactures technology down to the 14 nm node.
 In April 2019, it was announced that this fab has been sold to ON Semiconductor for $430m.
 The facility will be transferred over within three years.

+On February 10, 2023, Onsemi successfully completed its acquisition of GF's 300 mm East Fishkill, New York site and fabrication facility.

 200 mm fabrication facilities

 All 200 mm fabs except Fab 9 are located in Singapore, and originally owned by Chartered Semiconductor.

 Fab 2

 Fab 2, located in Woodlands, Singapore.
 This fab is capable of manufacturing wafers at 600 to 350 nm for use in selected automotive IC products, High Voltage power management IC and Mixed-signal products.

 Fab 3/5

 Fab 3/5, located in Woodlands, Singapore.
 This fab is capable of manufacturing wafers at 350 to 180 nm for use in high voltage IC's for small panel display drivers and mobile power management modules.